 “The gaps on both the perimeters of the road isn’t always a mistake.
 So it became part of the development plan.
 Generally, for the duration of construction of concrete roads, first, we must construct the complete avenue, after which, fill the gaps left on each of the perimeters of the roads.
 Soon, we can fill those gaps,” stated Nakul Mansingh, assistant engineer, PWD Pune.
 PWD officers additionally said that the development of the 2km (concrete) and a pair of.8km (asphalt) road become started a yr ago.
 The construction of the concrete road has been completed, and the base of the asphalt avenue has been prepared.
 The ultimate paintings of the asphalt street might be completed after the monsoon the officers brought.
 The challenge price of the complete 4.8km road stretch is ₹5 crore.

 Tamhini Ghat: Delayed paintings activate tehsildar to warn the contractor

+In a observation issued to the contractor, the tehsildar stated, “Mulshi tehsil gets an average of two,400mm rainfall and in such heavy rainfall, the situation of this stretch will get worse.”
+Hence, the tehsildar advised the contractor to eliminate all debris from the street and set up signage.
 Tamhini is a favorite excursion destination for many Punekars, especially in the course of the monsoon season.
-This avenue is likewise a short reduce to reach the Konkan location.
-The tehsil management also stated that the contractor did no longer install good enough manpower to growth the tempo of the development paintings.
+This avenue is likewise a short reduction to reach the Konkan location.
+The tehsil management also stated that the contractor did no longer install a good enough workforce to grow the tempo of the development paintings.
 The unfinished avenue construction paintings have turned into a coincidence area, making lifestyles hard for neighborhood villagers.